 As an advertisement analyst, you should be assertive about the choice of words in an advertisement.

 It may seem so, but the words are not picked at random.
 They are craftily selected and arranged to bring an advertisement to the desired goal.
-There is a cause-and-effect element to advertisements.
+There is a cause-and-effect element to ads.

-You could begin your advertisement analysis essay with a summary of the passage or information you are analyzing.
+You could begin your advertisement analysis essay by summarizing the passage or information you are analyzing.
 This will demonstrate your understanding of the crux of the advertisement.

 Provide an objective account of the ad features or how it looks.
 This should be an observation; no explanation is needed at this point.